ssfrr/DeepDiffs.jl/README.md

 [![Appveyor status](https://ci.appveyor.com/api/projects/status/jim9hndbolm8p9p4/branch/master?svg=true)](https://ci.appveyor.com/project/ssfrr/deepdiffs-jl/branch/master)
 [![codecov.io](http://codecov.io/github/ssfrr/DeepDiffs.jl/coverage.svg?branch=master)](http://codecov.io/github/ssfrr/DeepDiffs.jl?branch=master)

-DeepDiff.jl provides the `deepdiff` function, finds and displays differences (diffs) between Julia data structures.
+DeepDiff.jl provides the `deepdiff` function, which finds and displays differences (diffs) between Julia data structures.
 It supports `Vector`s, `Dict`s, and `String`s.
 When diffing dictionaries where values associated with a particular key may change, `deepdiff` will recurse into value to provide a more detailed diff.

 Many users will likely only use the `deepdiff` function to interactively visualize diffs.
-The return value from `deepdiff` will be some subtype of the `DeepDiff` abstract type.
+For more advanced usage, the return value from `deepdiff` will be some subtype of the `DeepDiff` abstract type which can be further manipulated.
 These subtypes support the following functions:

 * `before(diff)`: returns the first original (left-hand-side) value that was diffed
 * `after(diff)`: returns the modified (right-hand-side) value that was diffed